Kanegraffiti/LessonPlans/Basic Technology/Week8_Basic_Technology_Lesson_Plan_JSS1-3.md

 - A workshop is a **practical room** where we make, repair, or test things.
 - We must follow safety rules: **wear goggles**, **keep floors dry**, **store tools properly**, **report accidents**, and **obey instructions**.
 - Safety equipment such as **gloves**, **helmets**, and **first aid kits** protect us from injuries.
+- Create a quick summary in your notebook highlighting the key terms, diagrams, and examples from this lesson.
+- Teach a friend or family member what you learned to check your understanding and build confidence.

 ### Assignment